 Domestic or international, public or private, non-profit or for-profit organizations are eligible to apply.
 The Principal Investigator (PI) must have a PhD, MD or other comparable terminal degree.
-Investigators who are not active PIs or Co-PIs or Co-Is on existing ICRG grants are strongly encouraged to apply.
+Investigators who are not active PIs or Co-PIs or Co-Is on existing ICRG grants may apply.